SergiyKochenko/real-time-chat-app-2/README.md

 1. **Login Page**
    - A minimalistic and responsive design with a glassmorphism effect.
    - Allows users to log in using their username and password.
+   - Displays real-time feedback using `react-hot-toast`.

 2. **SignUp Page**
    - A user-friendly interface for new users to register.
    - Includes fields for full name, username, password, and gender selection.
+   - Displays real-time feedback using `react-hot-toast`.

+3. **Logout Functionality**
+   - A logout button is available in the sidebar.
+   - Displays a loading spinner during the logout process.

 ### Home Page UI Design